 - Powers are actions the community should be able to take to maintain and improve ICANN's accountability; - Mechanisms are the structures or processes by which the community exercises its powers. - Work Party 2: Review and Redress (WP2) was tasked with considering enhancements to existing accountability mechanisms and the creation of new accountability mechanisms to allow for review and redress for those affected by ICANN's failure to carry out its mission statement, and to hold ICANN accountable for carrying out its mission in compliance with agreed-upon standards.
-Work Party 2 articulated the following principles to guide its work: - Ensure that ICANN actions relate to issues that are within its stated mission and require ICANN to act consistent with clearly articulated principles; - o Ensure that the ICANN Board can be held to its Bylaws; - Ensure that ICANN carries out its mission consistent with a binding statement of values/principles; - Prevent scope/mission creep through bylaws changes, policy, policy implementation, contracts and/or other mechanisms. - Work Party 3 Emerging Issues (WP3) was formed in July 2015 and tasked with reviewing the feedback received in the first public comment period (May-June 2015) with regards to issues flagged by the community as not being already addressed by the discussions and the draft proposal published by the CCWG-Accountability.
+Work Party 2 articulated the following principles to guide its work: - Ensure that ICANN actions relate to issues that are within its stated mission and require ICANN to act consistent with clearly articulated principles; - Ensure that the ICANN Board can be held to its Bylaws; - Ensure that ICANN carries out its mission consistent with a binding statement of values/principles; - Prevent scope/mission creep through bylaws changes, policy, policy implementation, contracts and/or other mechanisms. - Work Party 3 Emerging Issues (WP3) was formed in July 2015 and tasked with reviewing the feedback received in the first public comment period (May-June 2015) with regards to issues flagged by the community as not being already addressed by the discussions and the draft proposal published by the CCWG-Accountability.
 Three topics were identified as emerging from feedback after the first public comment period: - Enhancement of SO/AC accountability as the first draft document was perceived to be centered in Board accountability only. - Enhancement of Staff accountability so that the mechanisms being discussed might also be applicable to Staff's action or inaction. - Enhancement of diversity within ICANN and especially with regards to that of the newly created bodies being proposed. - Work Party 4 Human Rights (WP4) was created in August 2015 following extensive discussions within the CCWG-Accountability on inclusion of a potential Human Rights commitment into ICANN's Mission and Bylaws. - Work Party IRP Implementation Oversight Team (WP-IOT) began its activities in January 2016.
 The Team responsible for reviewing the outcome produced by the legal counsel on IRP and to report back to the CCWG-Accountability.
 Its activities will be maintained as the group moves to Work Stream 2.
-It is composed of CCWG experts in the field as well as of representatives of the ICANN legal department. - In addition, a Stress Test 18 Work Party (ST18-WP) was convened in November 2015 to draft consensus text on a proposed Bylaw to address Stress Test 18 (Governments in ICANN's Government Advisory Committee (GAC) amend their operating procedures to change from consensus decisions to majority voting for advice to ICANN's Board).
+It is composed of CCWG-Accountability experts in the field as well as representatives from the CCWG-Accountability's legal counsel and ICANN. - In addition, a Stress Test 18 Work Party (ST18-WP) was convened in November 2015 to draft consensus text on a proposed Bylaw to address Stress Test 18 (regarding the ICANN Board's consideration of advice from the Government Advisory Committee (GAC)).
 See Annex 11 Board Obligations with regards to Governmental Advisory Committee Advice (Stress Test 18) for more information.

 All Work Parties operated in a transparent environment, conducting their work on publicly archived mailing lists, on recorded calls and documenting progress and drafts on a public wiki.
-Conclusions reached by Work Parties were run by the full CCWG-Accountability.
+Conclusions reached by Work Parties were confirmed by the full CCWG-Accountability.